anthonykava/dc32-slides/README.md

 **TW: DISCUSSION OF VIOLENCE (no graphic images), BAD WORDS (it's DEF CON, so that's par for the course)**

+**DISCLAIMER:** Personal views only.
+Views do not represent my employer(s), or anyone else.
+No endorsements are intended nor should any be construed.
+If your presentation lasts longer than 20 minutes call a DEF CON Goon.

 ### [This is the deck](DC32-S533-Kava-v24-08-10-1224.pdf) that I used for the talk I gave on the Warstories Track at [DEF CON 32](https://defcon.org/html/defcon-32/dc-32-index.html) in Las Vegas.

 [![Slide deck GIF animation preview](preview.gif)](DC32-S533-Kava-v24-08-10-1224.pdf)